 While creating a directory it can be set directory permission or mode with -m parameter.

 Here we set user, group and others permissions and make this all can make read, write, execute which is secure this directory 😉

-We may create multilevel directories where intermediate directories do not exists currently.
+We may create multilevel directories where intermediate directories do not exist currently.
 This operation will also create intermediate directories.
-In this example we will create a directory hierarchy like test3/test4/test5 where they will be created in a row.
+In this example, we will create a directory hierarchy like test3/test4/test5 where they will be created in a row.

 $ mkdir -p test3/test4/test5